Juliiis/plural/README.md

 ---

 - when I say : zero apples -> is a plural -> return true
-- when I say: an apple and a half -> is a plural --> return true
 - when I say : one apple -> is not a plural -> return false
 - when I say: two apples -> is a plural -> return true